 - Silence your phone.

-- Be cautious of attempts for you to open a locked door.
-The attacker may bang on a secured door and try to entice you to open it, even by claiming to be the police.
+- Be cautious of attempts to get you to open a locked door.
+The attacker may bang on a secured door and try to entice you to open it, even claiming to be the police.
 If you are unsure if police are securing your area, call 911 to ask if it is OK to open the door.

 If your life is in imminent danger and you have no other option, get ready to fight.